opentelekomcloud/terraform-provider-opentelekomcloud/website/docs/r/mrs_cluster_v1.html.markdown

 The following arguments are supported:

 * `billing_type` - (Required) The value is 12, indicating on-demand payment.

-* `region` - (Required) Cluster region information.
-Obtain the value from Regions and Endpoints.

 * `master_node_num` - (Required) Number of Master nodes The value is 2.